djanowski/cutest/README.markdown

 -----------

 Each test file is run in a forked process to avoid shared state.
-Once a failure is found, you get a debugger and the ability to fix the error in place.
-If you choose to quit the debugger, the rest of the file is skipped.
+Once a failure is found, you get a report detailing what failed and how to locate the error and the rest of the file is skipped.

 You can use the `scope` command around tests: it guarantees that no instance variables are shared between tests.